hawk-s/Metal_Detecting_Ownership_and_Non-Ownership_Motives/README.md

 Please make sure to have all the necessary libraries downloaded.

-The key datasets used are:
+The key datasets used, available in the 'ANALYSIS' folder, are:

                            'MAIN_DATA.xlsx'            - used in 'DATASET_1', 'DATASET_3', 'DATASET_4', 'DATASET_5'